paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-043-newspaper-preservation.md

 Pub.
 L. 91–353, § 1, July 24, 1970, 84 Stat.
 466, provided that: “This Act [enacting this chapter] may be cited as the ‘Newspaper Preservation Act’.”

 #### Separability
-Section 6 of Pub.
-L. 91–353 provided that: “If any provision of this Act [enacting this chapter] is declared unconstitutional, or the applicability thereof to any person or circumstance is held invalid, the validity of the remainder of this Act, and the applicability of such provision to any other person or circumstance, shall not be affected thereby.”
+Pub.
+L. 91–353, § 6, July 24, 1970, 84 Stat.
+467, provided that: “If any provision of this Act [enacting this chapter] is declared unconstitutional, or the applicability thereof to any person or circumstance is held invalid, the validity of the remainder of this Act, and the applicability of such provision to any other person or circumstance, shall not be affected thereby.”

 <a id="section-1802"></a>